 - Translation Office Dubai

 Legal Translator Examinations in Dubai

 5 translators are to be present in the exam hall, all translators are allowed to bring any dictionary, and exchange these dictionaries.
 The exam duration is approximately two hours.

 The exam consists of 10 paragraphs; each paragraph contains about 100 words, 5 paragraphs from English to Arabic and 5 paragraphs from Arabic to English (for example).
-The legal translator translates in the same paper of the source text.
+The legal translator translates the same paper as the source text.

 The following are samples of translation fields according to the experience of some who passed the exam with their percentage:

 Legal 30% Economic 25% Medical 10% Commercial 10%

 Environmental 10% General 20% Technical 10% other 20%

 Procedures to list the legal translator in Dubai